 Adrian Coulter has large feet.
 He wears size 16 EEE and has struggled throughout his life to find stylish, comfortable shoes that fit.

 Like many entrepreneurs, Adrian saw a gap in the market and started a business to fill it.
 He opened XLFeet.com, which he started in a room in his house in 2009.

 Though the need was clear, Adrian, like many entrepreneurs of color, struggled to stabilize the business due to a lack of adequate funding.
 Additionally, a failed real estate investment took a toll on his credit and further limited his access to capital.

 In 2016, Adrian connected with Metropolitan Economic Development Association (Meda), which provides loans and technical assistance to business owners of color.

 Through Meda, Adrian secured a $90,000 loan.
 This loan helped XLFeet.com stabilize and expand its business.
 Today, it is one of the most successful large-size shoe carriers, has three employees and generates $1.5 million in annual revenue.

 How Program Related Investments Support Entrepreneurs

-The Foundations use Program Related Investments (PRIs) as a complement to its grantmaking and community leadership work.
-The Foundations' PRI portfolio supports community vitality through investments in business growth, job creation and affordable housing.
+The Foundation uses Program Related Investments (PRIs) as a complement to its grantmaking and community leadership work.
+The Foundation's PRI portfolio supports community vitality through investments in business growth, job creation and affordable housing.